Home

 People whose parents harbor high loads of pathogens are much more likely to fall ill with a chronic disease earlier in life.
 Research indicates that L-form bacteriaDifficult-to-culture bacteria that lack a cell wall and are not detectable by traditional culturing processes.
 Sometimes referred to as cell wall deficient bacteria. are able to survive in sperm, so a father can pass these pathogens to his child at the moment of conception.
 Evidence is also growing that L-form bacteria and other pathogens are able to cross the placental barrier – meaning they can be passed from a pregnant woman to her fetus.

-Researchers at Peking University in Beijing recently discovered that the H5N1 bird flu virus can pass through a pregnant woman’s placenta to infect her fetus.14) Other studies have revealed that other bacterial species such as Borrelia burgdorferi and Mycobacterium tuberculosis are also capable of crossing the placental barrier during pregnancy.15) If these pathogens can be passed from mother to child during gestation, then why not other forms of bacteria that are capable of transforming into the L-form?
+Researchers at Peking University in Beijing recently discovered that the H5N1 bird flu virus can pass through a pregnant woman’s placenta to infect her fetus.14) Other studies have revealed that other bacterial species such as Borrelia burgdorferi and Mycobacterium tuberculosis are also capable of crossing the placental barrier during pregnancy.15) If these pathogens can be passed from mother to child during gestation, then why not other forms of bacteria that are capable of transforming into the L-formDifficult-to-culture bacteria that lack a cell wall and are not detectable by traditional culturing processes.
+Sometimes referred to as cell wall deficient bacteria.?

 The composition of a premature newborn's microbiome changes rapidly in the first weeks after birth, as Morowitz's 2011 metagenomic analysis illustrates.